History of Length Measurement (poster)

 Amplified by the

-Radiation produced by housing the laser gain tube between 2 highly reflective mirrors.
+Radiation produced by housing the laser gain tube between two highly reflective mirrors

 The examples of length measurement are too numerous to mention, but we can be sure that the importance of what was started (in our story) some 900 years ago, will continue to grow in the next millennium.